Walter4B/Habit-Tracker/README.md

   - Date is parsed to check if it's valid.
   - ![CRUD](Images/Input.PNG)

--Reporting is done with IDs so user can use the app as intended
+- Reporting is done with IDs so user can use the app as intended
   - ![CRUD](Images/Report.PNG)

 Reporting is done